msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     - 0LB 1I 4RG: Mostly raid with with Regrowth with the occasional LB/rejuv, 12.0% of players do this rotation.
     - 0LB 0I 5RG: Raid healing with regrowth, 13.0% of players do this rotation.
     - 0LB 5I 0RG: Raid healing with LB or Rejuv (see below), 15.0% of players do this rotation.
-    - 0LB 2I 3RG: Mostly raid with with Regrowth, but with more rejuvs than the above ,6.0% of players do this rotation.
+    - 0LB 2I 3RG: Mostly raid healing with Regrowth, but with more rejuvs than the above, 6.0% of players do this rotation.
     &nbsp;

     - <details><summary>Q. How does 1LB 0I 3RG perform for Nature's Grace vs Tree of Life spec?</summary><p>